btaschler/BARTharm/README.md

 To ensure efficient and effective use of `bartharm()` across different datasets and applications, consider the following best practices for setting up your harmonization pipeline:

 - **Voxel-wise harmonization**.
-If you intend to harmonize voxel-wise data (i.e., a large number of high-dimensional imaging features), it is strongly recommended to Sspecify one voxel/feature at a time in the `outcomes_col` argument and parallelize computation across voxels to reduce runtime.
+If you intend to harmonize voxel-wise data (i.e., a large number of high-dimensional imaging features), it is strongly recommended to specify one voxel/feature at a time in the `outcomes_col` argument and parallelize computation across voxels to reduce runtime.

 - **Harmonizing few summary features (e.g., IDPs)**.
 If you are working with a small number of imaging-derived phenotypes (IDPs) or summary metrics (e.g., NBV1, NBV2), you can safely specify all of them together in the outcomes_col list and will obtain results is feasible runtimes.